Joshfairhead/Obsidian/Omnicient/Regen Foundation/Three Horizons Mapping.md

 Governance
 - Team gainig clarity on domains and roles
-- The organisation and its incentives and rewards structure
+- The organisation and its incentives / rewards structure.
+Culture.
-- The board
+- The board, and new ways of working.

 Audience is the network, RND and the general ecosysetem